Air Pollution from Biomass Energy

 Mercury is a significant and dangerous contaminant that damages neurological development and other organ functions.
 It accumulates up food chains, presenting the greatest threat to humans and fish-eating birds like loons.
 Mercury is transported in the atmosphere but a significant amount from a point source can be deposited nearby, contaminating soils and water bodies.
 Biomass burning can emit surprisingly high amounts of mercury; for instance, the 21.5 MW Hu Honua facility planned in Hawaii would emit about 10 lb of mercury per year.
 This emissions rate is about 0.053 lb/kWh, more than 21 times the 0.0025 lb/kWh emissions rate at the Mount Tom coal plant in Holyoke, Massachusetts.
 To be sure, the rate at the coal plant is this low because the facility has installed expensive emissions control equipment – equipment that biomass developers refuse to install because it is not “cost effective”.

 Dioxins/furans are “persistent, bioaccumulative, and toxic” (PBT) compounds that are created as by-products of chemical manufacturing, and also from combustion.
-Dioxin/furans are known to affect hormone levels and functions, as well as affecting fetal development, the immune system, and reproduction.
+Dioxins/furans are known to affect hormone levels and functions, as well as affecting fetal development, the immune system, and reproduction.
 They are toxic at levels that already exist in the environment.
-EPA states: “Because dioxins are widely distributed throughout the environment in low concentrations, are persistent and bioaccumulated, most people have detectable levels of dioxins in their tissues.
+EPA states that dioxins, a group "are not created intentionally but are produced as a result of human activities like the backyard burning of trash."
+Earlier EPA materials note that "[b]ecause dioxins are widely distributed throughout the environment in low concentrations, are persistent and bioaccumulated, most people have detectable levels of dioxins in their tissues.
 These levels, in the low parts per trillion, have accumulated over a lifetime and will persist for years, even if no additional exposure were to occur.
 This background exposure is likely to result in an increased risk of cancer and is uncomfortably close to levels that can cause subtle adverse non-cancer effects in animals and humans.”

 How much pollution do biomass-burning facilities emit?